JuanSync7/Project_Chimera/GUIDE_CREATING_PAGES.md

 5.  **Styling**:
     *   Use Tailwind CSS classes for styling.
-    *   For article-style content on subpages, the `prose prose-slate dark:prose-invert lg:prose-xl max-w-none` classes provide good defaults for typography and spacing.
+    *   For article-style content on subpages, the `prose prose-slate dark:prose-invert lg:prose-xl max-w-none text-slate-300` classes provide good defaults for typography and spacing.
     *   Global styles are in `src/app/globals.css`.
+    *   For specific formatting of headings, lists, and alternative content blocks like `KeyStatCard`, refer to `ARTICLE_PAGE_FORMATTING_GUIDE.md`.

 ## Summary Flow

 *   **Main Page (`src/app/page.tsx`)**: Aggregates overview sections.
 Uses `PageShell`.
 Manages its own scroll-based navigation highlighting.
 *   **Subpages (e.g., `src/app/some-topic/page.tsx`)**: Provide focused, detailed content.
 Use `SubPageLayout` (which in turn uses `PageShell`).
+Adhere to `ARTICLE_PAGE_FORMATTING_GUIDE.md` for content structure.

 By following this structure, you can maintain a consistent look and feel across the application while organizing content logically.